 Grid charts allow you to display a given financial instrument not just once but two, three, or four times.
 The charts will be stacked on top of each other vertically, and you can zoom and and interact with each pane independently.

 To access grid charts, choose the style you want from the Mode menu.
 There are three different choices, allowing you to stack two, three, or four charts on top of each other.

-When you create it, whatever symbol you are looking at will be duplicated on all the charts.
+When you create a grid chart, whatever symbol you are looking at will be duplicated on all the charts.
 At first, each chart will look identical.
 However, you can interact with each of these panes independently.
 Specifically, you can:

 - Zoom in by swiping;